DR. ANDY TEIRSTEIN

 Livia DRAPKIN Vanaver

 (Co-Founder/Co-Artistic Director/Performer with The Vanaver Caravan)

-For the past 45 years Livia has been traveling throughout the US and abroad with her Company of dancers and musicians collecting and performing traditional dance and music.
-Her commitment to creating community through the vehicle of dance lead her to work with Friendship Ambassadors Foundation in their Balkan Peace and Reconciliation project and working with families of the victims of 9/11.
-Livia has pioneered the teaching of world dance styles and Global Citizenry in schools in the US Sweden and India..
-She is on the faculty of the Academy for the Love of Learning.
-Livia tewches dance at Columbia University in the Graduate Theater Program and Hofstra University.
-Ms. Vanaver holds a BFA in Dance from NYU School of the Arts (Tisch). www.vanavercaravan.org
+For the past 45 years Livia has been traveling throughout the US and abroad with her company of dancers and musicians collecting and performing traditional dance and music.
+Her commitment to creating community through dance lead her to work with the Friendship Ambassadors Foundation in their Balkan Peace and Reconciliation project and working with families of the victims of 9/11.
+Livia has pioneered the teaching of world dance styles and global citizenry in schools in the USA, Sweden and India.
+She is on the faculty of the Academy for the Love of Learning and teaches dance at Columbia University in the Graduate Theater Program and Hofstra University.
+Ms. Vanaver holds a BFA in Dance from NYU’s Tisch School of the Arts. www.vanavercaravan.org

 (Co-Founder, Co-Artistic Director/Performer)

-Dana Whitco directs the Tisch Initiative for Creative Research, a new strategic initiative designed to catalyze, nurture and promote the research praxis of Tisch faculty, students and staff.
-She is the Founding Director of the Center for Creative Research (Graduate School of Arts & Science, New York University) and Co-Founder of Positive Feedback, NYC's first inter-institutional consortium dedicated to supporting collaborations between artists and scientists working on issues of climate change.
+Dana Whitco directs NYU’s Tisch Initiative for Creative Research, a new strategic initiative designed to catalyze, nurture and promote the research praxis of Tisch faculty, students and staff.
+She is the Founding Director of the Center for Creative Research (Graduate School of Arts & Science, NYU) and Co-Founder of Positive Feedback, NYC's first inter-institutional consortium dedicated to supporting collaborations between artists and scientists working on issues of climate change.